vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ## Documentation

-Our documentation website [docs.vmst.io](https://docs.vmst.io) runs directly from the free tier of Digital Ocean's app platform.
+Our documentation website [docs.vmst.io](https://docs.vmst.io) runs on the [Netlify](https://www.netlify.com) app platform.
-It is a [Hugo](https://gohugo.io) static website using [a custom version](https://github.com/vmstan/hugo-PaperModXRand) of the the [PaperModX](https://github.com/reorx/hugo-PaperModX) theme.
+It is a [Hugo](https://gohugo.io) static website using [a custom version](https://github.com/vmstan/hugo-PaperModXRand) of the the [PaperModX](https://github.com/reorx/hugo-PaperModX) theme called "Rand".
 It's automatically generated anytime there is a push event to the [underlying Git repository](https://github.com/vmstan/vmstio).
-It uses an integrated CDN provided by Digital Ocean.
+It uses an integrated CDN provided by Netlify.

-There is a staging version of the documentation, which also generates automatically from pushes to the `staging` branch on GitHub.
+There is a [staging version](https://staging-docs.vmst.io) of the documentation, which also generates automatically from pushes to the `staging` branch on GitHub.

-If you would like to edit or contribute to the documentation on this site, you may [fork the site](https://github.com/vmstan/vmstio/tree/staging) and submit pull requests to our staging branch.
+If you would like to edit or contribute to the documentation on this site, you may fork the site and submit pull requests to our staging branch.

+Please review our [contribution guide](https://github.com/vmstan/vmstio/docs.vmst.io/README.md) contribution guide for more information.

 ## Monitoring